 The Guam EHDI Project is currently funded through a grant contract awarded by the U.S. Department of Health and Human Services and the Guam Department of Public Health and Social Services (DPHSS).

 The Guam EHDI Advisory Committee is a subcommittee of the Guam Interagency Coordinating Council (GICC – Advisory Council to the Guam Early Intervention System, mandated under Part C of the Individuals with Disabilities Education Improvement Act (IDEA) of 2004.
 The purpose of the Subcommittee is to advise and assist the implementation of the Guam EHDI Project in achieving its goals and objectives.

-The Guam EHDI Advisory Subcommittee is comprised of key partnering agencies from: Families, GMHA, GRMC, Sagua Mañågu, DPHSS, GDOE, Private Audiologist, and Guam EHDI Staff.
+The Guam EHDI Advisory Committee is comprised of key partnering agencies and families: Parents, DHH Advocates, GMHA, DPHSS, GDOE, Audiologists, and Guam EHDI Staff.

 |Ann Marie Cruz||Parent|

 |Pamela Sablan||RN – Guam Memorial Hospital Authority|